darryncampbell/PlayStoreOnlyZebraDevices/README.md

 ## Targeting Zebra devices with the Play Store device catalogue

-When distributing your application through Google’s Play Store which devices it runs on is a key consideration, especially in Enterprise.
-The way the Play Store manages which devices are supported by an application is through the [Device catalogue](https://play.google.com/console/about/devicecatalog/) although that catalogue (at the time of writing) contains nearly 18,000 entries.
-In the consumer sphere ensuring your application runs on the widest range of devices is non-trivial but essential to ensure success so developers rely on Play Store app stats, crashlytics, A/B testing, device farms and innumerable other techniques.
+When distributing your application through Google’s Play Store, which devices it runs on is a key consideration, especially in Enterprise.
+The way the Play Store manages an application's supported devices is through the [Device catalogue](https://play.google.com/console/about/devicecatalog/) although that catalogue (at the time of writing) contains nearly 18,000 entries.
+In the consumer sphere ensuring your application runs on the widest range of devices is non-trivial but essential to ensure success, so developers rely on Play Store app stats, crashlytics, A/B testing, device farms and innumerable other techniques.

 Enterprise developers are different and will typically target fewer than 20 device models (often just 1) so have different priorities and considerations.